mhvwerts/MANBAMM-control/MOLTECH-VICI-TTL-control/README.md

 ## Arduino firmware

-The firmware is very basic, just communicating over a 9600 baud serial-to-USB connection, with very simple instructions and replies.
+The [firmware](https://github.com/mhvwerts/MANBAMM-control/tree/main/MOLTECH-VICI-TTL-control/VICI_TTL_firmware) is very basic, just communicating over a 9600 baud serial-to-USB connection, with simple instructions and replies.
 The intelligent handling of the valve switching and monitoring is done in the corresponding Python communications module.

 ## Hardware